Lynn Loriaux

-Donald Lynn Loriaux is a Professor and Chief of Endocrinology and Diabetes at Oregon Health Sciences University.
+Donald Lynn Loriaux was a Professor and Chief of Endocrinology and Diabetes at Oregon Health & Science University.
 He is the inventor of the Lx Stethoscope, which increased variable frequency sound transfer, and has won various awards.

 Early life and education

 Loriaux was born in Bartlesville, Oklahoma, in 1940 and raised in Santa Fe, New Mexico.
 He spent two years in the CSU Veterinary School after attending college at Colorado State University.
 He continued on to Baylor College of Medicine as one of the first students in the Baylor MD/PhD program.
 He continued medical training at the Peter Bent Brigham Hospital (formerly Brigham and Women's Hospital) and Harvard Medical School.
 At the National Institutes of Health in Bethesda, Maryland he completed his endocrine training.
 He became Chief of the Developmental Endocrinology branch, and Clinical Director of NICHD throughout his 20 years in Bethesda.
 He moved to Portland in 1990.
-At the Oregon Health and Science University, Lynn was head of the endocrinology division, then moved on to Chairman of the Department of Internal Medicine for 19 years.
+At Oregon Health & Science University, Lynn was head of the endocrinology division, then moved on to Chairman of the Department of Internal Medicine for 19 years.
 Loriaux was also president of the Endocrine Society in 1995.